-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that we have not identified.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, we identified deficiencies, described as items II-A-20 and II-B-20 in Part II of the accompanying Schedule of Findings and Questioned Costs, we consider to be significant deficiencies.
+(Use this paragraph rather than preceding two paragraphs for Note 2, Note 3) Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses. (add bold for Note 2 only) We identified certain deficiencies in internal control, described in Part II of the accompanying Schedule of Findings and Questioned Costs as items 2022-001 through 2022-002 that we consider to be significant deficiencies. (delete "significant deficiencies" add "material weaknesses." for Note 3)